 1031 Exchange Insurance:

 For investors who are challenged with the strict 45- or 180-day timelines, our Delaware Statutory Trusts (DSTs) can close within 3-5 days.
 We like to consider DSTs as an insurance plan because there is no guarantee that the investor will be able to close on their first choice, or possibly even their second choice property in this competitive real estate market.
 We suggest identifying one of our DST properties as a third option.
-We can guarantee timely closing of the investment in the DST of choice to ensure successful completion of the exchange.
 Join the crowd to browse our 1031 exchange approved properties today.